10 things you need to know about the university's new micro-CT scanner

 ... and the scanner can produce images with a resolution down to 2 µm.
 This means it can easily show detail at the muscle fiber level and reveal how well a small rat bone has healed after a fracture.

-... is the cost of this large machine, manufactured by the Czech/Belgian company TESCAN.
+... manufactured the large machine.
 The scanner was purchased through an interdisciplinary collaboration between the Department of Clinical Medicine, the Department of Forensic Medicine, and the Department of Agroecology.
 Most of the funding was provided by the Carlsberg Foundation and the Department of Agroecology.

 Henrik Lauridsen and the other researchers involved with the scanner now dream of upgrading it to enable hyperspectral imaging, a technique that uses the electromagnetic spectrum to identify materials in an object down to the elemental level.
 This would allow the scanner to determine, for example, if a sample contains lead fragments (for forensic gunshot investigations) and add "color" to otherwise gray images, as seen with histochemical staining by infiltrating soft tissue or organic matter in soil with various dissolved metal salts.